juni-vogt/DADA.js/README.md

 <script src="DADA.min.js"></script>
 ```

-The plugin comes with `DADA-button.scss` which helps you style a cool looking button users can click to initiate the DADA.
+DADA.js comes with `DADA-button.scss` which helps you style a cool looking button users can click to initiate the DADA.
 Kinda ruins the whole point of surprise and confusion but whatever.
 ```html
 <div class="dada-button-container">
     <button class="dada-button" title="DADA expressly dissociates itself from the contents of this website.">DADA!</button>